christopher-hakkaart/nf-workshops/workshops/templates.md

 ## A pipeline out of the box

-Template is a working pipeline that can use the test profile (`conf/test.config`) for development purposes.
+The template is a working pipeline that can use the test profile (`conf/test.config`) for development purposes.

 ```
 nextflow run myorg-mypipeline -profile test,docker --outdir results